muhme/joomla-branches-tester/README.md

 scripts/test.sh 51 firefox
 ```

-Run one test spec with default Electron in all four branches (of course, the spec must exist in all branches):
+Run one test spec with default Electron in all branches (of course, the spec must exist in all branches):
 ```
 scripts/test.sh tests/System/integration/administrator/components/com_privacy/Consent.cy.js
 ```